-The Digital Lab’s mission is to solve intractable problems of strategic significance using design thinking and modern technology and to promote best practices across the Department as the center of excellence for design thinking and innovation.
+The Digital Lab’s mission is to solve intractable problems of strategic significance using design thinking and modern technology and to promote best practices across the U.S. Department of State as the center of excellence for design thinking and innovation.

 A few of our recent projects:

 Creating rich, interactive, informative, and inspiring stories